 Buying a Quarter Cow:

-A quarter is a mix of cuts from the front and the back of the steer, so you can get a nice variety of cuts (ground beef, steaks, roasts, etc.).
+A quarter is an equal share of cuts from the front and the back of the steer, so you can get a nice variety of cuts (ground beef, steaks, roasts, etc.).

 Buying Half a Cow: